noodlesegg/bowling/README.md

 composer update
 ```

-### We can run the code througj browser or inside the docker container
+### We can run the code through browser or inside the docker container

 ```bash
 # navigate to /var/www/html